cerb/cerb.github.io/_docs/getting_started/installation.md

 Leave this at the default of **MySQLi** (the MySQL Improved extension).

 Cerb currently only supports MySQL[^mysql] databases.
 You can also use one of the MySQL-based forks[^mysql-forks], like Amazon Aurora, MariaDB, Percona, or WebScaleSQL.
+We recommend MySQL or Amazon Aurora, as they receive the most testing.

 ### Engine